ajweeks/FlexEngine/build.md

 This is mostly provided for continuous integration reasons, and so is less well tested by humans.

 ## Troubleshooting

+---

 If some libraries can't be found but are installed (e.g., "cannot find -lopenal", but `/usr/lib64/libopenal.so.1` exists), create a symlink as follows:

 `ln -s /usr/lib64/libopenal.so.1 /usr/lib64/libopenal.so`

 If you get an error while building a dependency on linux which is similar to "Syntax error near unexpected token 'elif'"", a script likely has incorrect line endings.
 For example, freetype/autogen.sh may have to be converted using `dos2unix autogen.sh autogen.sh`

+---

+If you get the following error on startup:

+`INTEL-MESA: warning: Haswell Vulkan support is incomplete`

+Add the following line to `~/.profile`:

+`export VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json`

+Then run `source ~/.profile`